RayBenefield/hermes/worklog.md

 # Work Log

+## #17

+Finished up the work for the carousel for showing a hand.
+Took a little bit to realize that I was messing up syntax somewhere, but I got it.
+Next will be tackling the two different kinds of lists at the same time and hopefully finishing up the visuals for all of the actions.

 ## #16

 Finally got the generic card to work for when you are picking a card.
 Now I need